gregwhitaker/rsocket-requestreply-example/README.md

 # rsocket-requestreply-example
-An example of send using the request-reply interaction model in [RSocket](http://rsocket.io).
+An example of communicating between applications using the request-reply interaction model in [RSocket](http://rsocket.io).

 In this example a `hello-client` sends a name to the `hello-service`, which formats a hello message and responds to the client.